remipassmoilesel/chipbox/README.md

     File > Import virtual machine

-After launch and visit: http://VBOX_IP
+After you can launch the image and visit: http://VBOX_IP

 SSH credentials: